micmejia/bible-dump/NKJV/Leviticus/Lev 6.md

 And the Lord spoke to Moses, saying:

 ###### 2
-"If a person sins and commits a trespass against the Lord by lying[^a] to his neighbor about what was delivered to him for safekeeping, or about [^b]a pledge, or about a robbery, or if he has extorted from his neighbor,
+"If a person sins and commits a trespass against the Lord by lying to his neighbor about what was delivered to him for safekeeping, or about a pledge, or about a robbery, or if he has extorted from his neighbor,

 ###### 3
 or if he has found what was lost and lies concerning it, and swears falsely--in any one of these things that a man may do in which he sins:

 ###### 4
-then it shall be, because he has sinned and is guilty, that he shall [^c]restore what he has stolen, or the thing which he has extorted, or what was delivered to him for safekeeping, or the lost thing which he found,
+then it shall be, because he has sinned and is guilty, that he shall restore what he has stolen, or the thing which he has extorted, or what was delivered to him for safekeeping, or the lost thing which he found,

 ###### 5
 or all that about which he has sworn falsely.
 He shall restore its full value, add one-fifth more to it, _and_ give it to whomever it belongs, on the day of his trespass offering.

 ###### 6
-And he shall bring his trespass offering to the Lord, a ram without blemish from the flock, with your [^d]valuation, as a trespass offering, to the priest.
+And he shall bring his trespass offering to the Lord, a ram without blemish from the flock, with your valuation, as a trespass offering, to the priest.

 ###### 7
 So the priest shall make atonement for him before the Lord, and he shall be forgiven for any one of these things that he may have done in which he trespasses." ## The Law of the Burnt Offering